Tulip: Iran

 The celebration of Persian New Year, or Nowruz, dating back over 3,000 years, marks the advent of spring, and tulips are used as a decorative feature during the festivities.

 The 12th century Persian tragic romance, Khosrow and Shirin, similar to the tale of Romeo and Juliet, tells of tulips sprouting where the blood of the young prince Farhad spilt after he killed himself upon hearing the (deliberately false) story that his true love had died.

 The tulip was a topic for Persian poets from the thirteenth century.
 The poem Gulistan by Musharrifu'd-din Saadi, described a visionary garden paradise with "The murmur of a cool stream / bird song, ripe fruit in plenty / bright multicoloured tulips and fragrant roses...".
-In recent times, tulips have featured in the poems of Simin Behbahani.
+Tulips have featured in the poems of Simin Behbahani.

 The tulip is the national symbol for martyrdom in Iran (and Shi'ite Islam generally), and has been used on postage stamps and coins.
 It was common as a symbol used in the 1979 Islamic Revolution, and a red tulip adorns the flag redesigned in 1980.
 The sword in the centre, with four crescent-shaped petals around it, create the word "Allah" as well as symbolising the five pillars of Islam.
 The tomb of Ayatollah Ruhollah Khomeini is decorated with 72 stained glass tulips, representing 72 martyrs who died at the Battle of Karbala in 680 CE.
 It was also used as a symbol on billboards celebrating casualties of the 1980–1988 war with Iraq.

 The tulip also became a symbol of protest against the Iranian government after the presidential election in June 2009, when millions turned out on the streets to protest the re-election of Mahmoud Ahmadinejad.
 After the protests were harshly suppressed, the Iranian Green Movement adopted the tulip as a symbol of their struggle.

 The word for tulip in Persian is "laleh" (لاله), and this has become popular as a girl's name.
 The name has been used for commercial enterprises, such as the Laleh International Hotel, as well as public facilities, such as Laleh Park and Laleh Hospital, and the tulip motif remains common in Iranian culture.